Capital Bulletin: November 2023 Edition

 If you, or someone you know, has expertise or experience related to the below opportunities, please submit names and other information using this nomination form.
 This form will be updated as new federal opportunities arise.

-Below are three federal opportunities that are currently open for nominations:
+Below are seven federal opportunities that are currently open for nominations:

 Please join us as we work to ensure more nurses are at the federal policy table!